DjangoGirls/tutorial/en/django_installation/instructions.md

 So, let's create a **virtual environment** (also called a *virtualenv*).
 Virtualenv will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.
 Neat, right?

 All you need to do is find a directory in which you want to create the `virtualenv`; your home directory, for example.
 On Windows it might look like `C:\Users\Name\` (where `Name` is the name of your login).

-One Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.
+> __NOTE: __ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.

 For this tutorial we will be using a new directory `djangogirls` from your home directory: